zht14/CS1632-D2/README.md

-# CS1632-D2
+#D2
-It is contained by ruby_rush.rb, main.rb, all_tests.rb and .rubocop.yml
+It is contained by ruby_rush.rb, main.rb, all_tests.rb and .rubocop.yml.
+Ruby digging game written in ruby and the unit tests written in ruby which test the game.